Most Popular Cabbage Kimchi Recipe in Korea

 The most popular cabbage kimchi recipe by a famous kimchi blogger in Korea.
 It takes time and effort to make authentic kimchi, but it’s worth every effort.
-This authentic kimchi recipe rewards you with light and refreshing with a full flavor.
+This authentic kimchi recipe rewards you with light and refreshing flavor and will last for several months.

 Late fall is a busy season for most Korean housewives.
 It is the season of kimchi making for a long term storage.
 Kimchi, especially cabbage kimchi, is a staple dish in Korea.

 It is very important to Korean people to have enough kimchi to last through the cold winter when cabbage is not available.